Are children allowed to travel alone on British Airways flights?

-Effective from January 31, 2017, British Airways will no longer offer the Skyflyer Solo service, nor any other Unaccompanied Minor service.
-Unless your child is already booked on the Skyflyer Solo service (all bookings that have already been made for the Skyflyer Solo service will be honored), children under 12 years of age cannot travel alone and must be accompanied by an adult aged 16 or over.
+Effective from January 31, 2017, British Airways no longer offers the Skyflyer Solo service, nor any other Unaccompanied Minor service.
+Children cannot travel alone and must be accompanied by an adult aged 16 or over.

 Which age restrictions for children traveling alone apply on British Airways flights?

 Effective from May 1, 2018, the minimum age for children traveling alone on British Airways flights is 14 years of age.
 Also, all young adults aged 14 to 16 and traveling alone must carry a parental/guardian consent form filled out by the parent/guardian before travel.
 Bookings for young adults cannot be made online.
 You must contact British Airways to make the booking.